-I have added elements for mail communication and configuration, as you will need those if you plan on opening your platform to the Internet and give your users the option to register as well as change their passwords.
+I have added elements for mail communication and configuration, as you will need those if you plan on opening your platform to the Internet and giving your users the option to register as well as change their passwords.

 Do pay attention that in that case, you will need to configure or use an already configured reverse proxy, but for more info on that, consult the following nginx proxy manager article.